- 1 INTRODUCTION :

 Research methodology refers to the search of knowledge.once can also define research methodology as a scientific and systematic search for required information on a specific topic.

-The word research methodology comes from the word “advance learner’s dictionary meaning of research as a careful investigation or inquiry especially through research for new facts in the branch of knowledge, for example, some authors have a defined research methodology as systematized effort to gain new knowledge
+The word research methodology comes from the word “advanced learner’s dictionary meaning of research as a careful investigation or inquiry especially through research for new facts in the branch of knowledge, for example, some authors have a defined research methodology as systematized effort to gain new knowledge

 - Through the study of a detailed report on opening a Demat account and buying and selling it from Kotak securities blog

-- Through different trading books like “Trading for dummies”.
+- Through different trading books like “Trading for dummies.”

 DETAIL REPORT OF PROJECT :

 One cannot buy and sell shares directly through his Demat account.
-One needs to open a Trading account that will allow you to buy/sell shares.
+One needs to open a Trading account that will allow you to buy/sell stocks.
 Many banks offer three in one Demat account.

-1. Trading account – a Trading account is the one which is opened with your trading member.
+1. Trading account – a Trading account is the one that is opened with your trading member.
 It is this account that you use to place your buy and sell orders.

-How to trade using the Demat account?
+How to purchase and sell using a Demat account?

 Link your trading and Demat accounts.
-This way you won’t have to keep supplying your Demat account details for every transaction.
+This way, you won’t have to keep supplying your Demat account details for every transaction.